Download the print version

 • consumer dashboards

-• the provision of access to certain records.
+• maintaining and providing access to certain records.

 • A data holder discloses CDR data to an accredited person where required or authorised to do so in response to a consumer data request.